fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 The database url was _undefined_, so the command *fly secrets set MONGODB\_URI* was forgotten.

+You will also need to whitelist the the fly.io app's IP address in MongoDB Atlas.
+If you don't MongoDB will refuse the connection.

+Sadly, fly.io does not provide you a dedicated IPv4 address for your app, so you will need to allow all IP addresses in MongoDB Atlas.

 When using Render, the database url is given by defining the proper env in the dashboard:

 ![render dashboard showing the MONGODB_URI env variable](../../images/3/render-env.png)